NSHipster/articles/2014-01-27-stewardship.md

 ### Sunsetting

 All software has a lifecycle.
 At some point, all things must come to an end.
-Libraries outgrow their usefulness, or are supplanted by another piece of software, or simply fall out of favor.
+Libraries outgrow their usefulness, are supplanted by another piece of software, or simply fall out of favor.
 In any case, there will come a time when the lights need to be turned off, and it is the responsibility of the maintainer to wrap things up.

 - Announce the ending of the project, offering suggestions for how to migrate to another solution.